OpenNBS/NoteBlockWorld/apps/frontend/posts/blog/2026-08-08_smithed-summit-2026.md

 ### ...and much, much more!

 All of that is just the beginning!
 There's so much to explore we cannot cover it all here.
-So, what are you waiting for? **Go attend the event now!** ✨
+So, what are you waiting for? **Go attend Smithed Summit now!** ✨

 ![Bouncing music speaker in front of a Summit convention hall with a large SUMMIT sign.](/img/blog/summit-26/speaker-plateaus.png)

 ## How to attend?

-Follow these steps to attend the event:
+Follow these steps to join the event:

 ### 🎮 Minecraft version and IP